open/close all folders

 - The Cameo: Appears as a monster in Super Mario RPG, except with an extra t in his name and Cool Shades.

-- I Have Many Names / Red Baron: The Hallowed Father, the First Sire, Dragon King, God of Eidolons, Conqueror of the Skies.
+- I Have Many Names: Title variant, he is also known as The Hallowed Father, the First Sire, Dragon King, God of Eidolons, Conqueror of the Skies, the Dreadwyrm.
 Final Fantasy IV and Dissidia: Final Fantasy almost invoke the first trope by name when describing him.

-- Kill All Humans: As part of his deal with Selh'teus, he and his army will kill all the Enlightened Races, thus prevent the Keeper of Apocalypse which born from them from awaking and stop the resurrection of Twilight God Promathia.
+- As part of his deal with Selh'teus, he and his army will kill all of the Enlightened Races, thus preventing the Keeper of Apocalypse which would be born from them from awakening and stop the resurrection of Twilight God Promathia.

 - Noodle Incident: How he ended up inside Deathgaze's mouth is up to interpretation.

-- Our Dragons Are Different: To the point he can no longer be considered dragon anymore.
+- Our Dragons Are Different: To the point he can no longer be considered a dragon anymore.

 - Pure Energy: Though Mega Flare began with a fire-elemental appearance, it was always Non-Elemental and has gradually evolved into just a blast of blue energy.

-- Younger than They Look: Strongest storyline Aeon, this Bad Ass giant dragon, not even Yuna has guts to dote on like many of her other Aeons, was no older than a young boy whose voice hasn't even cracked yet.
+- Younger Than They Look: Strongest storyline Aeon, this badass giant dragon, which not even Yuna has the guts to dote on like many of her other Aeons, was no older than a young boy whose voice hasn't even cracked yet.

 Sometimes translated as Carbunkl or Carbunkle, is a recurring Summon whose iconic appearance is easily recognized due to the gigantic Ruby that appears on its forehead from which it derives its name.

 - Ambiguous Gender: It is never outright stated whether Carbuncle is male or female in any of the games.
 Though in Final Fantasy XI the player could get the distinct impression of a masculine nature to the creature.